-Ciancio Ciancio Brown, P.C., is a boutique litigation firm with Colorado offices in Denver, Broomfield, Breckenridge, and Denver Tech Center (DTC); along with an office in Olympia, Washington.
+Ciancio Ciancio Brown, P.C., is a boutique litigation firm with Colorado offices in Denver, Westminster, Breckenridge, and Denver Tech Center (DTC); along with an office in Olympia, Washington.
 We represent individuals, businesses, municipalities, and commercial clients in a broad range of legal matters.
 Our Denver business attorneys focus their practices on niche areas of law while also drawing on the collective wealth of experience, insight and knowledge shared by our accomplished legal team.

 A business lawyer assists business owners, entrepreneurs and corporations with a wide range of legal matters.
 Their responsibility is to ensure that everything from a legal perspective is correct at a company.
-A business lawyer can help you start a new business by dealing with all of the required paperwork and red tape involved in a startup or new business entity.
+A business lawyer can help you start a new business by dealing with all the required paperwork and red tape involved in a startup or new business entity.

 An attorney can also carefully assist you with legal complications that you may encounter due to your business activity, such as acquisitions, bankruptcy, legal disputes, and employment law issues.
 A lawyer is your confidant, counselor, and guide through all things related to your business or company – offering you greater protection, profitability and peace of mind.